As with many practices carried out today, the origins of coaching as we know it has roots stretching back over millennia in ancient Greece.

 More Relevant Resources (on our blog)

 The importance of goal setting within the coaching process is vital to achieving positive results.
-You can discover more about the psychology and research behind the goal-setting process in this article, and a collection of 47 goal setting exercises, tools, and games.
+You can discover more about the psychology and research behind the goal-setting process in this article, and a collection of 47 goal-setting exercises, tools, and games.

 Additionally, if you would like to know more about the key principles and techniques behind the goal-setting process, and advice on how best to achieve those goals, check out the goal-setting article on the Positive Psychology blog.

-This information-packed article contains some excellent guidance on determining and setting life goals, how to prioritize goals, and techniques for achieving success that you can incorporate into your coaching programs to use with clients.
+This information-packed article contains some excellent guidance on determining and setting life goals, how to prioritize goals, and techniques for achieving the success that you can incorporate into your coaching programs to use with clients.

 You can also access 87 tried and tested goal setting exercises to help you guide clients in setting realistic and achievable goals.

 This article on leadership and strengths describes the importance of utilizing strengths in the workplace and how leaders can best apply a strength-based approach to their team or employees.

 You can find a comprehensive list of recommended appreciative inquiry books that provide an overview of the key concepts and how best to apply appreciative inquiry to a variety of contexts.